 Today, the Stopline has become a report office which is authorised and accepted by the public authorities.
-The Stopline closely cooperates with the Federal Ministry of the Interior (Federal Office of Criminal Investigation and Federal Office for the Protection of the Constitution and Counter-Terrorism) and with the Internet service providers by means of the ISPA.
+The Stopline closely cooperates with the Federal Ministry of the Interior (Federal Office of Criminal Investigation and Federal Agency for State Protection and Counter Terrorism) and with the Internet service providers by means of the ISPA.
 An extensive cooperation with the public authorities also requires regular meetings in order to exchange the technical knowledge between the agents, especially with regard to new services and possibilities of the Internet and mobile communications sector, which are becoming more and more important.

-Additionally, the Stopline has been incorporated in a centralised international network of report offices - the organisation Inhope (find more information in section 1.5.3 and in chapter 5.2).
+Additionally, the Stopline has been incorporated in a centralised international network of report offices - the organisation Inhope (find more information in section 5.2).